(updated 10/1/2024)

 Keeping the commandments

 Surely every Christian is familiar with what must be the most widely known set of ‘ancient’ laws in the world.
-And while these God given laws were established thousands of years ago, even today they are expected to be obeyed at all times and under almost all conditions.
+And while these God given laws were established thousands of years ago, the Bible makes clear they are to always be obeyed and under almost all conditions.
+That means even today in modern times.
 In fact, throughout the entire Holy Bible, we are told to “keep the commandments.”
 By name, the commandments are referred to as the “Ten Commandments” in Exodus 34:28 and Deuteronomy 4:13 & 10:4.
 They are found complete and whole in Exodus 20:1-17 and Deuteronomy 5:6-21.

-Using a free software Bible tool such as e‑Sword and searching for the exact phrase “keep the commandments” in a KJV Bible produces 10 results in Deuteronomy, Psalms, Matthew, and Revelation.
-A widened search for “keep” and “commandments” in the same verse comes back with over 60 results.
+Using a free software Bible tool such as e‑Sword and searching for the exact phrase “keep the commandments” in an ESV or KJV Bible produces 10 results in Deuteronomy, Psalms, Matthew, and Revelation.
+A widened search for “keep” and “commandments” in the same verse comes back with over 50 results for the ESV Bible and 60 for the KJV.
 Try searching up just “commandments.”
-The results are well over 160 and all are connected in some way to obeying or disobeying God’s Ten Commandments.
+The results are well over 150 & 160 for the ESV & KJV Bibles, respectively, and all are connected in some way to obeying or disobeying God’s Ten Commandments.

 If asked, most Christians would probably agree that obeying God’s commandments has some value but do we really understand just how important this obedience is?
 Other than Matthew 7:21-23, is there anywhere in the Bible where the Lord himself weighed in on this matter by specifically connecting the keeping of the Ten Commandments to a future eternal life?
 Well, actually there is!
 Here is the rich young man posing a question to Jesus: